A parallel algorithm for penalized learning of the multivariate exponential family from data of mixed types: Introduction

+Thirdly, the present work offers a software implementation to learn graphical models from data of more than two different variable types.
+A more pratical but no less relevant contribution as within the medical and biological field more and more different types of traits of samples are measured.
+This can be witnessed from the TCGA (The Cancer Genome Atlas) repository, where many types of molecular traits of cancer samples are measured.
+In a current development the aforementioned molecular information is augmented with imaging data (referred to as radiomics (\citealp{Gillies2015}).
+Not only more data, but also possibly of a different type.
+On top of this, efforts also aim to further augment these data with a quantification of a sample's `exposome', i.e. its environmental exposure (\citealp{Wild2012}).
+Hence, there is a need for methods and implementations that can deal with data comprising more than two types.

 The paper is structured as follows.
-First, the Markov random field distribution for variates of mixed types is recapped as a special case of the more general exponential family.
-For application purposes, parameter constraints that ensure a well-defined Markov random field are recapped.
-Next, the exponential family model parameters, and thereby that of the MRF, are estimated by convex pseudo-likelihood maximization, which is shown to yield a consistent estimator.
-The estimator is numerically evaluated by a form of the Newton-Raphson algorithm.
+First, Section 2 the Markov random field distribution for variates of mixed types, along with parameter constraints that ensure its well-definedness, is recapped from literature as a special case of the more general exponential family.
+In Section 3 the exponential family model parameters, and thereby that of the MRF, are estimated by convex penalized pseudo-likelihood maximization, which is shown to yield a consistent estimator.
+The estimator is numerically evaluated by a form of the Newton-Raphson algorithm (Section 4).
 This algorithm is parallelized to exploit the multi-core capabilities of modern computing systems, and conditions that ensure convergence of the algorithm are identified.
+Section 5 presents \textit{a)} an \textit{in silico} comparison of the estimator to related ones and \textit{b)} a simulation study into the computational performance of the algorithm.
 This work concludes with a demonstration of the estimation procedure by re-analyzing data from an integrative omics study.